-The population figures show that Electoral Areas A and F are the most populated areas within the Regional District of Bulkley-Nechako, with Electoral Area D accounting for just 4.4% of the total population of the Bulkley-Nechako census district.
+The population figures show that Electoral Areas A and F are the largest areas within the Regional District of Bulkley-Nechako, with Electoral Area D accounting for just 4.7% of the total population of the Bulkley-Nechako census district.

-The population change shows that Electoral Area C experienced the greatest decline in population between 2001 and 2006, while Electoral Area E was the only area to exhibit positive growth.
-During the same period, the Regional District's overall decline in population was 6.4%, with an average decrease of 6.3% in the seven Electoral Areas.
-Of those Electoral Areas that experienced a decline in population from 2001 to 2006, the decline in Area D was the most moderate, well below the decline in the RDBN and the average decline of the Electoral Areas.
+The population change shows that Electoral Area C experienced the greatest decline in population while Electoral Area E was the only area to experience population growth between 2001 and 2006.
+During the same period, the region's overall decline in population was 6.4%, with an average decrease of 6.3% in the seven Electoral Areas.